 Robert Gray was born in Colorado Springs in 1943 and spent his childhood in Loveland, Colorado.
 He received two degrees from Colorado State University and served as an officer in the U.S. Navy during the Vietnam War.
-His wife, Marjorie Burden Gray, also a Colorado native, is a highly awarded retired American history and government teacher and a James Madison Fellow.
+His wife, Marjorie Burden Gray, also a Colorado native, is a highly awarded retired American history and government teacher, a James Madison Fellow and Colorado Teacher of the Year.
 Their daughter Jamie, a fifth generation Coloradoan, is an artist in Kansas City, MO.
-They have made Buena Vista, Colorado, their residence for over 45 years.
+They have made Buena Vista, Colorado, their residence for over 46 years.

 Periodically he works with the Colorado Division of Wildlife.
 He built and ran the Trembling Aspen Gallery and Studio in Buena Vista 1995-2005 where he continued to improve his turning techniques and forms for his aspen vessels.
 He currently works out of his studio at the base of Mt.
 Princeton.
 His latest works are available at the Broadmoor Galleries, Colorado Springs, Co and Rock Run Gallery, Buena Vista, CO.